ITheWatcher/Check-internet-connection/README.md

 # Internet Connection Checker

-A simple Python script to check whether there is an active internet connection or not.
+A simple Python script to check whether there is an active internet connection or not on your device.

 ## Installation